Qubes-Community/Contents/docs/hardware/Autonomous Qubes-install (kickstart).md

   - Scripts can also be used to automate other things, like restoring backups (maybe include a popup confirm message).
   - Kickstart file and all scripts can be put on the installer medium, other on a separate USB/medium.
 It makes it easier for the user if kept on a single device.

-_Once you constructed your kickstart file, using them is faster than via normal install.
+_Once you constructed your kickstart file, using them is be faster than normal Qubes install.
 It may take some time in the beginning to get proper habits and adjusting your personal settings, but consider it a time investment to save time and hassles in the future.
 Note new Qubes version release distributions may be slightly different, sometimes this may or may not require changes to your kickstart file.
 Be sure to keep your kickstart file secured, or check it against any changes done by 3rd party sources.
 However kickstart files are simple enough to quickly review before use, be sure you check everything, packages as well._
 <br />